bs-community/blessing-skin-manual/man/en/api/players.md

 }
 ````

-## Change character name
+## Change Player Name

-Change the name of the role.
+Change the name of a player.

 ````
 PUT /api/players/{pid}/name